BMW: You’ll Change Your Mind Once You See The New Grille In Person

 "And we believe that customers will have a different opinion of the new kidney grille when they see the new M3/M4 in real life," he added.

 To some extent, I believe the man.
 I've seen the massive "lungs" in person and frankly, they will grow on you once you see them in the metal.
-Right now I don't hate them, but I don't see them as offensive as before – but that's just me.
+Right now I don't love them, but I don't see them as offensive as before as well – but that's just me.

 The BMWblog interview has talked to great lengths about the thought process of forming the new BMW designs, but one notable statement from Dukec was this: he believes that changes in design icons need to happen over time.